When is The Handmaid's Tale season 4's release date? Cast, trailer and latest news

 - Read more: Ann Dowd reveals Aunt Lydia is at danger from the Commanders in The Handmaid’s Tale season 4

 It also sounds like June’s husband, Luke (O-T Fagbenle), will seek revenge on Fred Waterford, his wife’s rapist.
-The actor said of his character, “Oh, I think his hope is increasing.
+The actor said of his character to Express, “Oh, I think his hope is increasing.
 I think, more than ever before, there are signs of cracks in the wall of Gilead.”
 He later added: “And he’s ready to smash through that — if he could muster a way.”

+Bradley Whitford, who plays the conflicted Commander Lawrence, has also hinted that he had no idea which side his character would “land” on, in an interview with TV Line.

+“Lawrence is clearly conflicted, and the reason he’s able to be conflicted I think is because of Eleanor, his wife — and Julie Dretzin, by the way, was just, like, absolutely perfect… I really don’t know where he’s going to land.
+I honestly don’t.
+I’m not trying to be cute, and I have a sense that Bruce isn’t sure either, and that just makes it more terrifying for June.”

 Will season four be the final season of The Handmaid’s Tale?